itsdmd/chocowi36/README.md

 This case features a 5.5x2.1 DC power jack for connecting to a detachable Li-Ion battery enclosure.
 The provided enclosure is designed for storing a 21700 battery with a protection PCB attached to it.
 This enclosure can act as a tenting mechanism, or for locking the two keyboard halves in place when folded for travelling.
 Most parameters can be _slightly_ adjust without breaking the whole thing.
 The screw holes are 3.0mm in diameter (for housing M2 heat inserts), and default tolerance is 0.3-0.5mm.

+## Firmware

+ZMK shield definition of chocowi36 can be obtained [here](https://github.com/itsdmd/zmk-dongle/tree/N!N_v2/config/boards/shields/chocowi36).
+Please note that the definition files are written for the keyboard to be used with a third nice!nano as the central/dongle.

+The provided files should only act as the boilerplate, please adjust the configurations according to your personal needs and preferences.
+You can create your own repo using the [template](https://github.com/itsdmd/zmk-dongle) and make further modifications.

 ## Notes

 There are two versions of the PCB, one with [straight traces](./pcb/gerber/straight/straight.zip) and one with [curved traces](./pcb/gerber/rounded/rounded.zip).
 There are no major differences between the two, mostly just aesthetics.